|

 We’re not going to tell you—but we are going to recommend that you give Adam & Steve

 a go.
-It’s a fine novel by an up-and-coming novelist, director, and actor.
-We’re sure
+It’s a great novel by writer, director, and actor, Craig Chester, who made his name

-While releasing the novel, Chester has simultaneously turned this fun, intimate
+While releasing the novel, Chester simultaneously turned this amusing and intimate

 as his loving, though self-tortured cohort, Rhonda.
 Malcolm Gets plays the ripped ‘Dazzle Dancer,’